Tunelyzer

 • Both work on math channels — pin peak Horsepower or warn on AFR Error

-• Rules export to .tnzwarn — share with another tuner; per-profile so each car has its own set
+• Export your warning rules as one file — share with another tuner.
+Per-profile, so each car has its own set

 Versus: read every curve and scroll every log, every pass, every time.